cube0x8/ChromeRagamuffin/README.md

 # Chrome Ragamuffin
 Volatility plugins to extract some useful information from Google Chrome's address space.

+**NOTE: I'm testing the features about navigation history and in-memory cache.
+I'm gonna push it as soon as possible**

 The goal of this plugin is to make possible the analysis of a Google Chrome running instance.
 Starting from a memory dump, Chrome Ragamuffin can list which page was open on which tab and it is able to extract the DOM Tree in order to analyze the full page structure.